 Provides students the opportunity to learn and practice the essentials of writing poetry, fiction, drama, or creative nonfiction in a workshop setting.
 This course emphasizes intellectual development and cultural literacy.
-Prerequisite: ENGL 2103 or ENGL 2203.
+Prerequisite: ENGL 2103 or ENGL 2203 or instructor's permission.
 Course rotation: Fall.